-Fig. 2.
-Mixed and unmixed spectra
+Figure 2: Mixed and unmixed spectra.

-5.2.
-Vegetated area delimitation in aerial HSI
+5.2 Vegetated Area Delimitation in Aerial HSI

 We now process an aerial HSI, that we acquired from an airplane at the height of 500 meters.
 The spatial resolution is as follows: 1 row accounts for 1 m., and 1 column accounts for 0.25 m.
-We choose $S = I_1I_2$ : we process all spectral pixels.
-The whole image is provided at [14].
-Fig. 3 shows the results obtained on a sub-image with 160 rows and 500 columns and L = 830 spectral bands.
+We choose $S = I_1I_2$: we process all spectral pixels.
+The whole image is provided at (Institut Fresnel).
+Fig. 3 shows the results obtained on a sub-image with 160 rows and 500 columns and L=830 spectral bands.
 We fixed the number of endmembers to four.

 The left column in Fig. 3 presents the four estimated endmembers; the right column displays the abundance maps from low contribution (blue) to high contribution (red).
 The first endmember is similar in shape to the spectrum of chlorophyll obtained in subsection 5.1.
 The gap around 760 nm is due to oxygen absorbance.
 So we can assert that, in the regions corresponding to abundance values above a certain threshold, such as 70%, the vegetation dominates.
-The second endmember is associated with high abundance values on the water of the river, and on the dirt roads, from which we infer that it represents the spectrum of sunlight: it is most reflected in these regions of the scene.
+The second endmember is associated with high abundance values on the water of the river, and on the dirt roads, from which we infer that it represents the spectrum of sunlight: It is most reflected in these regions of the scene.
 The third endmember accounts for soil.
-Some additional results are presented on the link [17].

-Fig. 3.
-Estimated endmember spectra and abundance map
+Figure 3: Estimated endmember spectra and abundance map.